Yandex Cloud

 Danila N.

-Updated at June 18, 2025
+Updated at September 8, 2025

-• Detaching a VM from a reserved instance pool
+• Detaching a VM from a pool

 Warning

 Reserved instance pools are billable: you pay for the whole unused volume of reserved computing resources of VMs, GPU clusters, and software accelerated networks according to the Yandex Compute Cloud pricing policy.
-For more information, see Using reserved VM pools.
+For more information, see Using reserved instance pools.

 You can attach both newly created and existing VMs to your reserved instance pools.
 For more information, see Reserved instance pools.